-Amy Crehore was born in the mountains of Virginia and grew up in the suburbs of Pennsylvania and New Jersey.
+Amy Crehore was born in the mountains of Virginia and grew up in the suburbs of Pennsylvania and New Jersey on the train line to NYC.
 She attended Virginia Commonwealth University's School of the Arts earning a B. F. A. in Communication Arts and Design.
 After graduating, she lived outside of London for a short while before returning to Richmond, VA to start her career.

 In 1991, the art directors at Playboy and Esquire magazines saw reproductions of her paintings and commissioned illustrations.
 For a couple of decades, Amy Crehore did editorial illustrations for top American magazines such as The Atlantic Monthly, Business Week, ESPN Magazine, Esquire, Forbes, GQ, Islands, The Los Angeles Times, MS., The New York Times, Outside, Playboy, Prevention, Redbook, Rolling Stone, and Texas Monthly.
 She painted book covers for Simon and Schuster and Houghton Mifflin and illustrated a picture book about Machu Picchu (which was featured on the Today Show).
 Her double portrait of Jewel and Alanis Morissette is included in the first anthology book "ROLLING STONE: The Illustrated Portraits" (Chronicle Books, 2000) and is part of Rolling Stone's art collection.